Egg coffee: Ingredients and preparation

-Ingredients for making coffee include fresh chicken eggs, sugar, milk, and coffee.
-The egg yolks are hand-whipped with milk and sugar, and then boiled.
+Ingredients for making egg coffee include fresh chicken eggs, sugar, milk, and coffee.
+The egg yolks are hand-whipped with milk and sugar and then boiled.
 Hot or iced coffee is poured into the beaten eggs, which will form an aromatic foam.
 A teaspoon is provided in order to eat the foam before drinking the coffee at the bottom.

-Egg coffee is contained in a small cup.
+Egg coffee is served in a small cup.
 To keep the drink warm, the waiter puts a cup of coffee in a bowl of warm water.
 After being poured over the cream made from eggs, the coffee at the bottom of the cup acquires a richer taste.
-In the past, eggs were just hand-beaten, so it took time and the foam of the eggs could not be achieved.
-Now, after the eggs have been smoothed with the machine, hot or iced coffee is added, together with cocoa eggs, egg white beans and matcha (tea powder) eggs.
+In the past, eggs were hand beaten, so it took time and the foam of the eggs could not be achieved.
+With the availability of electric mixers, the coffee can be combined together with cocoa, white beans and matcha (tea powder) to create more variants.
 It can be served either hot or iced.